platformio/platformio-docs/projectconf.rst

 ``debug_init_cmds``
 ^^^^^^^^^^^^^^^^^^^

 Initial commands that will be passed to back-end debugger.

+PlatformIO dynamically configures back-end debugger depending on a debug environment.
+**Highly recommended to DO NOT override this option.**

-For example, the initial commands for GDB:
+For example, the custom initial commands for GDB:

 .. code-block:: ini